ubemacapuno/Four-Houses/README.md

 ## Lessons Learned:

 Being able to build out simple API calls using async functions is not as hard as complicated as I thought it would be!
-I'm looking forward to learning more and going deeper into building APIs.
+Also, building this without Express and then learning about Express after this project, I learned how much extra code that Express helps to abstract away when building out a server.
+I'm looking forward to learning more and going deeper into building out servers and APIs. with Node.